HOW TO SUBMIT YOUR WORK – Submission Requirements:

 An Assignment Data Form must accompany each submission.
 This form is copy and pasted into the body of your email when submitting your assignment.
 Complete the required information.
 Attach your assignment to the email.
 This form is found behind the tab labeled Assignment Data Form on the homepage.
 Carefully review the instructions provided on the Assignment Data Form for electronic mailing of assignments to ensure timely processing of submissions.
 ASSIGNMENT DATA FORM - CLICK HERE

-Contact email@example.com directly with any questions concerning submissions.
+Contact an Academic Advisor or firstname.lastname@example.org directly with any questions concerning submissions.

-Please note that the Student is responsible for keeping track of core courses, electives, alternates and seminars.
+Student Responsibility: Please note that the Student is responsible for keeping track of core courses, electives, alternates and seminars.
 Should a student purchase a seminar that is not applicable to the degree program, no refunds or transfers will be granted.
-Should a student submit more than the allowable number of electives or alternates, the Student will be responsible for the tuition cost associated with additional coursework.
+Should a student submit more than the allowable number of electives or alternates, the Student will be responsible for the tuition/costs associated with additional coursework.

 Common Quotation Marks Usage: In American English, when ending a quotation you commonly first place the period which ends the sentence, then the closing quotation mark.
 See William Strunk Jr. and E.B.
 White's The Elements of Style or www.grammarbook.com for more details.
 The same order holds true for partial sentences being quoted and ending with commas, colons, semicolons, etc. Most often, you will first place the punctuation mark, then place the closing quotation mark.
 There are some minor exceptions.